This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 How To Fix:

-Next, if you notice the light is yellow or inconsistent, clean the burner before turning it back on.
 While cleaning your burner chamber, use an air compressor to blow away the particles like debris, oil, and grease from the burner chamber.

-Whatever proper maintenance is the key to keeping your heater’s burner fit for operation?
+Whatever, proper maintenance is the key to keeping your heater’s burner fit for operation.
 So, clean your burner assembly after 3–4 months.
 Finally, the burner light will turn on.

 Once you turned on the hot water faucet but there was no hot water to use with the taps.
 You experience this common trouble over time.
-In this case, Noritz tankless water heater throws error code 12.

-- Improper temperature setting
+• Improper temperature setting

-- Partially open hot water fixtures
+• Partially open hot water fixtures

-When your gas heater faces a lack of gas and airflow, your water won’t heat properly.
+Also, when your gas heater faces a lack of gas and airflow, your water won’t heat properly.

 How To Fix:

-To fix hot water issues, do the following checks before calling professional help.
-Disconnect your power.
+Disconnect the heater from the power connection.
 Start your investigation with the gas and water supply valve.
 Make sure they are fully opened.

 If needed, turn the water supply valve to the ON position.
 Then, check if water is supplied to the unit.
 Now, check if you set the temperature correctly.
 Set your user manual’s recommended temperature.